 The Fender Stratocaster is utterly iconic and incredibly versatile, and Fender’s starter brand Squier covers a lot of classic ground with the Classic Vibe 60s Stratocaster.
 It’s easy to play, combines some of the best features of the beloved 1960s Strats, and it’s a solid value at $400.
 If you can afford $600, I recommend the Mexican-made Fender Standard Stratocaster, which comes with your choice of maple or rosewood fretboards, three single-coil or single-single-hum (often abbreviated as SSH) layouts, and plenty of colors.
 If you want the other iconic design, Gibson’s Epiphone makes the Les Paul Standard model for $420, which really hits the sweet spot.
 For $550, the Plus Top Pro features fancier wood and a “coil-tap” function, which means you can flip a switch and use just one of the two coils in that humbucker to make it function like a single-coil.

 If the classic designs look a little “me too” for your tastes, you have some more aggressive and unusual options in this price range, too.
 For Fender, look Squier’s indie-flavored Vintage Modified Jazzmasters and Jaguars, both of which will run you $400.
-(Fender also makes updated versions of these models with humbuckers and less confusing switches for $500 to $600.)
+(Fender also makes updated versions of these models with humbuckers and less confusing switches for around $600.)
 On the Gibson-inspired side, check out the Epiphone G-400 Pro, based on Gibson’s SG.
 If you are into AC/DC or Black Sabbath, you’ll recognize this immediately.
 It’s got the coil-tap function (hence the Pro), and it streets for only $350.
 It’s lightweight, but beware if you are clumsy — the headstock is a little more fragile than some other guitars.

 Other names worth checking out in the $300-$600 range include Ibanez, Schecter, and G&L’s Legacy line.
 There are many more out there — and of course, just as some cheap guitars are accidentally awesome, so to are lemons produced by established brands.
 Every guitar is a different piece of wood, built on a different day; even when mass-produced, they are unique.
 Two of the same guitar in the same shop may feel or sound different to you.
 Use the Force.
 Stretch out with your feelings.